QueraTeam/django-qsessions/README.md

 It has the same functionality, but it's based on `db` backend.
 We need a cache to be able to handle lots of sessions.

-We got ideas and some codes from `django-user-sessions`.
+We got ideas and some codes from [django-user-sessions](https://github.com/Bouke/django-user-sessions).

+## TODO

+- Write tests

+Contributions are welcome!

+## License

+MIT